Hoejrup/ACM/README.md

 <details>
   <summary> Who made this repo? </summary>

-  Anders, Christian and Markus did
+  Anders, Christian and Markus did, and we are all able too see and edit this readme

 </details>